Relative font sizes and inheritance

 We can also specify the font size for each individual heading level as needed:

-Where possible, avoid applying a percentage-based font-size for elements such as p, ul, ol, li and especially span as these are already defined by the font-styles in the body element.
+Where possible, avoid applying a percentage-based or em-based font-size for elements such as p, ul, ol, li and especially span as these are already defined by the font-styles in the body element.

 Finally, there may be parts of the site that require smaller font-sizes.
 In these cases, you may wish to add new styles such as: